RafalKucharskiPK/rafalkucharskipk.github.io/_posts/2025-03-26-🎉LajkBus-is-getting-more-and-more-popular!.md

 layout: post
 date: 2025-03-26
 inline: true
-title: 🎉LajkBus is getting more and more popular!
+title: "🎉LajkBus is getting more and more popular!"
-description: The SUM Project, featuring contributions from Rafał Kucharski's team, launched LajkBus, an innovative shared taxi service in Skotniki.
-This on-demand transport initiative now serves 200 passengers daily, demonstrating the success of collaboration and cutting-edge ride-pooling algorithms like ExMAS, developed at Jagiellonian University.
+description: "The SUM Project, featuring contributions from Rafał Kucharski's team, launched LajkBus, an innovative shared taxi service in Skotniki.
+This on-demand transport initiative now serves 200 passengers daily, demonstrating the success of collaboration and cutting-edge ride-pooling algorithms like ExMAS, developed at Jagiellonian University."
 img:
 ---

 A shared taxi 🚕 for the price of a bus 🚌 - that's the simplest definition of LajkBus.
 On February 10th as part of the SUM Project, we launched a pilot service offering convenient on-demand transport.
 Thanks to it, almost all residents of Skotniki have a virtual public transport stop within a walking distance of 300 meters.
 It started with 15 and now our 2 vans transport about 2️00 passengers every day!
 Great cooperation of various parties that made it happen!
 🔵 Supported with [SUM Project]( https://www.linkedin.com/company/sum-project-horizon-europe/).